AlkalineGarrett/aiddgen/KNOWLEDGE_PROGRESS_SCHEMA.md

   - ❌ "Saga itself never calls the effect function, instead it yields the effect object" → ✅ "A saga never calls the effect function returned from a call function invocation, instead a saga yields the effect object" (uses indefinite article for general concept, specifies what "the effect function" refers to, avoids pronoun "it")
 - **Hierarchy Principle**: If knowledge bits describe individual instances or specific items (e.g., individual commands, individual rules), those should be child nodes instead.
 Knowledge bits should capture general principles, concepts, or patterns that apply to the category as a whole, not enumerate specific items within that category.
 - **Context-Independent Naming**: All node names must be context-independent and fully qualified.
 Names should be unambiguous even when viewed outside the tree structure.
 Examples: "AIDD commands" (not "commands"), "AIDD commit command" (not "commit"), "AIDD commit command: purpose" (not "purpose"), "AIDD autodux rule" (not "autodux").
 - **Derived Knowledge Bits**: When analyzing leaf nodes (nodes with no children), general ideas, repeated concepts, or cross-cutting principles that appear across multiple knowledge bits should be extracted and added as new knowledge bits.
-These derived knowledge bits must be useful and contain concrete details specific to the node, while being more general than the individual knowledge bits they're derived from.
-They should include a `derivedFrom` field containing an array of the knowledge bit IDs that contributed to the generalization.
-Derived knowledge bits must represent a meaningful reduction, not just a restatement of a single knowledge bit with slightly different wording.
-See [Derived Knowledge Bits Examples](./DERIVED_KNOWLEDGE_EXAMPLES.md) for requirements, comprehensive examples, and detailed explanations.
+These knowledge bits must be useful and contain concrete details specific to the node, while being more general than the individual knowledge bits they're derived from.
+They should include a `derivedFrom` field containing an array of the knowledge bit IDs that contributed to the generalization, and a `specialType` field indicating the type.
+Two types are supported:
+  - **Summary knowledge bits** (`specialType: "summary"`): Generalize the *content* of multiple knowledge bits - capturing common principles or ideas.
+They must represent a meaningful reduction, not just a restatement of a single knowledge bit with slightly different wording.
+See [Derived Summaries](./DERIVED_SUMMARIES.md) for requirements, comprehensive examples, and detailed explanations.
+  - **Pattern knowledge bits** (`specialType: "pattern"`): Identify structural patterns, formats, or recurring relationships observed across multiple knowledge bits - focusing on *how* the knowledge is structured rather than *what* it says.
+See [Derived Patterns](./DERIVED_PATTERNS.md) for requirements, examples, and detailed explanations.

 ## ID Assignment Rules